Phillip Paske: Unrelated murders

 Paske was initially wanted for questioning in the January 19, 1977, murder of Kenneth Hellstrom, 17, of Homewood.
 He was stabbed six times while walking home from work and died several hours later.
 Hellstrom had implicated Norman on child molestation charges in 1973, which resulted in Norman being sent to prison for four years.
 Norman was still in prison at the time of the murder.
 In June 2012, a man named Fred Rogers was convicted of Hellstrom's murder and sentenced to 22 years in prison.
 Rogers, who was 16 at the time, had gotten into an argument with Hellstrom earlier in the day that he was stabbed.

 On February 25, 1979, Michael Salcido, 17, Arthur Salcido, 19, and Frank Mussa, 16, were found dead in a car at 3 a.m. in Chicago.
 Their throats were slashed in what police described as an "almost ritualistic" fashion.
 It was suspected that their bodies were placed in the car after their deaths.
 Michael was a ward of the state who was set to testify in Norman's upcoming trial.
 It was later revealed that Latin Kings members, of no relation to Norman or Paske, were responsible for the murders.

 Later life and death

-Norman relocated his operation to Pennsylvania in 1983 after his release from prison.
-Paske's activities after this point are unclear; his final arrest was in 1996 for possession of a controlled substance.
+Norman relocated to Pennsylvania in 1983 after his release from prison.
+Paske remained in Chicago, having occasional scrapes with the law; his final arrest was in 1996 for possession of a controlled substance.
 He died on November 9, 1998, in Chicago from AIDS-related complications.